MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 No matter whether you downloaded the dashboard or created your own, you can use Q&A in the dashboard to discover other details in the data.
 Let's try it.

-1. On the dashboard, select the **This Year's Sales New & Existing Stores** tile, or type *This year sales* in the Q&A question box.
+1. On the dashboard, select the **This Year's Sales New & Existing Stores** tile.

    :::image type="content" source="media/sample-retail-analysis/pbi_sample_retanlthisyrsales.png" alt-text="Screenshot shows This Year's Sales tile.":::

+   If your dashboard doesn't have that tile, type *This year sales* in the Q&A question box at the top of the dashboard.
 The Q&A results appear:

    :::image type="content" source="media/sample-retail-analysis/retail7.png" alt-text="Screenshot shows This year's sales in Q&A tile.":::